role-model/ecoEvoTheoryCourse/README.md

-# Theory in ecology and evolution with applications tp a changing world
+# Theory in ecology and evolution with applications for a changing world

 Learning mathematical approaches to ecology and evolution with applications